Southwest Is Giving New Credit Card Holders a One-year Companion Pass — and It’s Seriously Unheard Of (Video)

 Of course, this offer does come with a little catch.
 In order to earn the sign-up bonus, once accepted, cardholders must spend $4,000 on the card within the first three months of opening it, Business Insider reported.
 The offer is only available until Feb.
 11, which means you better apply now and start spending some serious cash as soon as possible.
 This Companion Pass also has one big restriction: It’s is only good until Dec.
 31, 2019.
 (Traditionally, the points earned Companion Pass is valid for the rest of the same calendar year it’s earned as well as the entirety of the next calendar year.)

 But still, going on a shopping spree may be worth it when you consider just how much you may be able to save on airfare for your next family trip, romantic getaway for two, or just a buddy weekend.
 Moreover, it’s worth it simply for being able to brag that you actually obtained a coveted Companion Pass in the first place, which is notoriously hard to gain off travel miles alone.
-As Business Insider reported, a Companion Pass is normally obtained when one traveler has earned 110,000 qualifying points with Southwest within a single calendar year, making it nearly impossible for mere mortals to get their hands on.
+Starting in January 2020, a Companion Pass can be earned when one traveler has earned 125,000 qualifying points with Southwest within a single calendar year, making it nearly impossible for mere mortals to get their hands on.